-- Distinguish among the chemical, generic and trade names for drugs in general. - Describe pharmacokinetic and pharmacodynamic principles of drugs. - Explain the uses and impact of drug categories on the patient. - Define the categories of contrast agents and give specific examples for each category. - Explain the pharmacology of contrast agents. - Describe methods and techniques for administering various types of contrast agents. - Identify and describe the routes of drug administration. - Demonstrate appropriate venipuncture technique. - Differentiate between the two major sites of intravenous drug administration. - Identify, describe and document complications associated with venipuncture and appropriate actions to resolve these complications. - Discuss the various elements of initiating and discontinuing intravenous access. - Differentiate and document dose calculations for adult and pediatric patients. - Prepare for injection of contrast agents/intravenous medications using aseptic technique. - Explain the current legal status and professional liability issues of the radiographer's role in contrast and/or drug administration.
+- Distinguish among the chemical, generic and trade names of various drugs. - Describe the pharmacokinetic, pharmacodynamic and pharmacogenetic principles of drugs. - Explain the uses and impact on the patient of different categories of drugs. - Define the categories of contrast agents and give specific examples for each category. - Explain the pharmacology of contrast agents. - Describe methods and techniques for administering various types of contrast agents. - Identify and describe the routes of drug administration. - Demonstrate appropriate venipuncture technique. - Differentiate between the two major sites of intravenous drug administration. - Identify, describe and document complications associated with venipuncture and appropriate actions to resolve these complications. - Discuss the various elements of initiating and discontinuing intravenous access. - Differentiate and document dose calculations for adult and pediatric patients. - Prepare for injection of contrast agents/intravenous medications using aseptic technique. - Explain the current legal status and professional liability issues of the technologist's role in contrast and/or drug administration.